DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 MTH 101: ELEMENTARY MATHEMATIC I (3 UNITS)

-Elementary set theory, subsets, union, intersection, complements, venn diagrams.
+Elementary set theory, subsets, union, intersection, complements, Venn diagrams.
 Real numbers; integers, rational and irrational numbers, mathematic I, induction real sequences and series, theory of quadratic equations, binomial theorem.
 Complex numbers; algebra of complex numbers; the Argand Diagram.
 Re Moivre’s theorem, nth roots of unity.
 Circular measure, trigonometric functions of angles of any magnitude, addition and factor formalae.

-MTH 102: ELEMENTARY MATHEMATICS II (3 UNITS) Calculus: Function of a real variable, graphs, limits and idea of continuity.
+Calculus: Function of a real variable, graphs, limits and idea of continuity.
 The derivative, as limit of rate of change.
 Techniques of differentiation.
 Extreme curve sketching; Integration as an inverse of differentiation.
 Methods of integration, Definite integrals.
 Application to areas, volumes.

 PHY 101: GENERAL PHYSICS I (3 UNITS)